 Moreover, Van Wingerden's work embodies a form of ethical ecology, recycling

 discarded materials into new systems of meaning.
-The neon salvaged from
+The neon rescued from

 demolished factories becomes a metaphor for redemption, the possibility that

-even amidst the ruins of progress, light endures.
+even amidst the ruins of progress, light persists.
 His art thus speaks to our

 collective crisis of meaning in the Anthropocene.
 It reminds us that